kastiglione/kastiglione.github.io/_posts/2021-11-11-faster-swift-and-clang-builds.md

 categories: builds
 ---

 This is a collection of suggestions to make your Swift or Clang build times faster.
-Out of the box, Swift builds are configured to cover most cases, by building everything and anything, but that increases build time.
-I assume few people need the kitchen sink build.
-This article describes different ways to reduce build times, often by building less.
-These are in no particular order.
+Out of the box, the Swift build is designed to build everything and anything, because it doesn't know what you need and what you don't.
+This makes for longer build times.
+I think few people need the kitchen sink build, and by building less, you reduce build times.
+These suggestions are in no particular order.
 You can take my word for it, or you can try these out and measure the savings for yourself, but I have intentionally avoided numbers.
 The time savings of these optimizations will be most noticable in full builds, but they can also help incremental builds too.

 ### Delete Sibling Repos (Swift)

 The initial setup instructions for `swift-project` involves cloning 30+ related Swift repos.
 Most of these are optional.
 Review these repos and delete any that you don't need for your purposes.
 For example, to build the Swift compiler, you need `cmark`, `llvm-project`, and of course `swift`.
 These three repos are typically all I ever use.
-To build the new `swift-driver`, keep `swift-driver`, `llbuild`, `yams`, etc.
+To also build the new `swift-driver`, keep `swift-driver`, `llbuild`, `yams`, `swift-argument-parser`, and `swift-tools-support-core`.

 ### Build for Release (Swift & Clang)

 Release builds are faster in two ways.
 First, `Release` compile times are faster than `RelWithDebInfo`.
 This is because generating debug info for all of LLVM/Clang/Swift has its overhead.
 Second, the test suite runs faster with `Release` builds than with `Debug` builds.
-If you're running low on disk space, skipping debug info results in a smaller build directory.
+As an extra, if you're running low on disk space, skipping debug info results in a smaller build directory.

-However this isn't "free", this is a tradeoff that optimizes for faster build and test times, by pessimizes the debug experience.
-Optimized code is harder to debug, but it can be doable if you at least have debug info (ex `RelWithDebInfo`).
+However this isn't "free", this is a tradeoff optimizing for faster build and test times, by pessimizing the debug experience.
+Optimized code is harder to debug, but it can at least be doable if you have debug info (`RelWithDebInfo`).
 Without debug info (`Release`), you'll be stepping through assembly.

 One solution to this is to selectively compile some files for debugging.
-At any one time, most people are debugging a small number of files, sometimes just one or two.
+At any one time, most people are debugging a small number of files, sometimes just one or two files, and generally at most a whole module or two.
 Individual files can be compiled for debugging by doing the following:

 1. Run `touch` on the files to update their timestamp
 2. Re-run `ninja` using `CCC_OVERRIDE_OPTIONS="# O0 +-g"`